By Wendy Stoltz / Last Modified On January 15, 2023

 - In a medium saucepan, combine the peaches, sugar, cornstarch, and lemon juice.

-- Bring to a boil and the continue to boil for 2 more minutes.
+- Bring to a boil and then continue to boil for 2 more minutes.
 This will help the peach filling thicken.

 - Remove the saucepan from the heat and pour the peach mixture into a 9x9 pan.

-- For the topping: Add the flour, sugar, brown sugar, and baking powder to a medium mixing bowl and stir until combine.
+- For the topping: Add the flour, sugar, brown sugar, and baking powder to a medium mixing bowl and stir until combined.

 - Add in the shortening.
 Using two forks or a pastry blender, cut in the shortening until it is crumbly.

-- Mix together the egg and milk, and add it to the dry ingredients.
+- Mix the egg and milk and add it to the dry ingredients.

 - Stir just until combined.

 - Drop topping by tablespoonfuls onto filling.
-If desired use oiled or wet fingerspress the dough down to make it flat.
+If desired use oiled or wet fingers to press the dough down to make it flat.

 - Bake for 25-28 minutes or until cobbler is brown.